Cobordisms of sutured manifolds and the functoriality of link Floer homology: The map associated with a framed link

 \begin{proof} The proof is completely analogous to the proof of \cite[Proposition 4.9]{OSz10}.
-Note that one can disregard the last paragraph there, as one can always achieve admissibility for the associativity theorem (Theorem \ref{thm:assoc}) in our case. \end{proof}
+Note that one can disregard the last paragraph there, as one can always achieve admissibility for the associativity theorem (Theorem~\ref{thm:assoc}) in our case.
+The summation is necessary in the untwisted case due to the corresponding ambiguity of the gluing of $\spinc$ structures in the associativity theorem. \end{proof}

-\subsection{One- and three-handles}
+\section{One- and three-handles}